code42/crashplan_api_examples/README.md

 3. Execute the script and check the addLDAPUsers.log file for your results.

 #### deactivateDevices.py
-Deactivates users devices based on the number of months since they have last connected to a master server
+Deactivates users devices based on the number of months since they have last connected to the authority server

 Params:
-* 1 arg - number of months (i.e 3)
+* 1st arg - number of months (i.e 3)
-* 2 arg - type of logging
+* 2nd arg - type of logging
-*     - values: `verbose`, `nonverbose`
+  * values: `verbose`, `nonverbose`
-* 3 arg - set to deactivate devices or only print the devices that will be deactivated, but not deactivate them.
+* 3rd arg - set to deactivate devices or only print the devices that will be deactivated, but not deactivate them.
-*     - values: `deactivate`, `print`
+ * values: `deactivate`, `print`

 Example usages:
 * `python deactivateDevices.py 3 verbose print`